On the 3-colorability of triangle-free and fork-free graphs: Independent paths from to

 \section{Independent paths from $C$ to $N^2(C)$}

-The main objective of this section is to show Lemma \ref{lem:no-2-converge-1}, which states that for any $5$-cycle $C$ in $G$ and distinct vertices $u_1,u_2\in N^2(C)$, $G$ has no independent paths of length $2$ from both $u_1$ and $u_2$ to some vertex on $C$.
-First, we give an easy fact, which will often be used without explicit reference.
+Recall that $G$ is a minimum-order graph among all \{$K_3$, fork\}-free graphs with $\chi(G) \geq 4$.
+The main objective of this section is to show Lemma \ref{lem:no-2-converge-1}, which states that for any $5$-cycle $C$ in $G$ and distinct vertices $u_1,u_2\in N^2(C)$, $G$ has no independent paths of length $2$ from both $u_1$ and $u_2$ to some common vertex on $C$.
+First, we show an easy fact, which will often be used later without explicit reference.